daphnedanaraj/bellabeat/README.md

 ## Share

 Visualizations and results from the analysis are shared with Bellabeat along with suggestions for how to leverage their products better.
-A slide deck is used to share the information.
+A [slide deck](https://drive.google.com/file/d/15l4rBjfdViTCDcjn9dBTKrnVjtQlR7T_/view?usp=sharing) is used to share the information.

 ## Act

+Based on the recommendations, the Bellabeat will be able to better market their products and improve user engagement.